 I have no idea what fundido means but doesn’t it sound like a happy word??
 (Actually, according to my Google search – go figure – it means molten or melted.)

-Smoky chorizo (thanks for the suggestion, Annie!) is mixed in with handfuls of cheese and more of the usual Tex-Mex suspects: onion, tomato, jalapeño, and cilantro.
+You’ll cook up some smoky chorizo (thanks for the suggestion, Annie!) in a small cast iron pan and then mix in handfuls of cheese and more of the usual Tex-Mex suspects: onion, tomato, jalapeño, and cilantro.
 The chorizo actually cuts through all the cheese and adds a bit of needed “heft” to the dip.

 It’s a glorious combination of ingredients and takes less than 10 minutes to pull together!
 And it was gone almost as quickly.